-- T q11a been sustained and coherently focused, rather than short-term and unrelated. - T q11b included enough time to think carefully about, try, and evaluate new ideas. - T q11c included opportunities to engage in inquiry-based, professional collaboration with peers and/or mentors in my school. - T q11d included opportunities to engage in inquiry-based, professional collaboration with peers and/or mentors from other schools. - T q11e directly related to my students' needs. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+- T q57 been sustained and coherently focused, rather than short-term and unrelated. - T q58 included enough time to think carefully about, try, and evaluate new ideas. - T q59 included opportunities to engage in inquiry-based, professional collaboration with peers and/or mentors in my school. - T q60 directly related to my students' needs. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree